|

 persons demonstrating a need, which is essential to public health

+and safety.
+The NCSR meets this requirement.
 The NCSR have also developed strict policies and procedures to

-maintain confidentiality in disclosure of data. |
+maintain confidentiality in disclosure of data.